Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

 The data was provided by Happy Whale, a citizen science organisation helping to track individual whales throughout the world's oceans.
 The images were gathered from research institutions and public contributions.
 The images specifically targeted whale flukes with the aim of being used to help identify the migration patterns of whales over time so as a dataset is ideally suited to the proposed problem.

 I will first look to pre-process the data to standardise the size, colour and proportions of all the images.
 This will allow me to build, train and test a deep learning algorithm to help identify whales within the dataset.
-The data is already split into training and testing sets, however I will look to further subdivide these as I train the model.
+The data is already split into training and testing sets, however I will look to further subdivide the training set as I build my model.

 ### Solution Statement

 I will be using a Deep Learning approach for this image identification problem.
-Deep Learning makes use of neural networks which aim to mimic how the brain operates with neurons uses to fire pieces of information through a network to produce an output.
+Deep Learning makes use of neural networks which aim to mimic how the brain operates with neurons used to fire pieces of information through a network to produce an output.
 By using this approach and building complex neural networks, Deep Learning can be more effective at determining the important features in a given image than a human.

 Specifically, I intend to use Convolutional Neural Networks (CNNs) for this problem.
 I have chosen to use CNNs for several reasons: